lelou6666/nimbus-docs/phantom/faq.rst

 the 0.1 release of Phantom the user must run their own policy engine.
 The user is responsible for having their own software running and monitoring their workload.
-When that workload is too heavy or too light that software can tell phantom to make the needed adjustment.
+When that workload is too heavy or too light that software can tell Phantom to make the needed adjustment.
 In future releases we plan to have software that will help the user create such policies.

 What are the planned future features?